Characterizing topological order by the information convex: The main results

-Secondly, each bulk anyon $a$ in FIG.\ref{Convex_2}(c) can be ``moved'' to the boundary in FIG.\ref{Convex_2}(e) by local unitary operators, and generally deformed into a superposition $\sum\alpha$ of boundary topological excitations.
-This process is governed by certain condensation rules $a\rightarrow\sum\alpha$\cite{2012CMaPh.313..351K,2011CMaPh.306..663B,2017CMaPh.355..645C}, which manifests in the information convex.
+Secondly, each bulk anyon $a$ in Fig. \ref{Convex_2}(c), when ``moved'' to the boundary in Fig. \ref{Convex_2}(e) by local unitary operators, is generally deformed into a superposition $\sum\alpha$ of boundary topological excitations.
+This process is governed by certain condensation rules $a\rightarrow\sum\alpha$ \cite{2012CMaPh.313..351K,2011CMaPh.306..663B,2017CMaPh.355..645C}, which manifests in the information convex.